CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-3/Self-Paced Materials/1_Digital Service Tech Bootcamp.md

 ### Types of disabilities

-1 in 4 adults in the United States have some type of disability.
-People with disabilities are a diverse group and two people with the same disability may even be impacted differently.
+1 in 4 adults in the United States has some type of disability.
+People with disabilities are a diverse group, and two people with the same disability may even be impacted differently.
 Disabilities can also be permanent, temporary, or situational.

 | Type of Disability | Permanent Disability | Temporary Disability | Situational Disability |
 | ----- | ----- | ----- | ----- |